Guillaume-ds/Guillaume-ds/README.md

-- 👋 Hi, I’m @Guillaume-ds

-- I am doing a MSc in data Science at Polythecnique and HEC Paris

-- 👀 I’m looking for an full time position in data science

-- 🌱 I’m currently learning Python, Javascript and SQL
+👋 Welcome to my GitHub Profile
+Hi, I'm Guillaume de Surville, an AI Engineer with a passion for data science, quantitative analysis, and software development.

+About Me
+🎓 Education: M.Sc. in Data Science from HEC Paris and École Polytechnique, specializing in machine learning, deep learning, and statistics.
+💼 Current Role: AI Engineer at Morgan Stanley.

+Skills
+Data Science: Python (NumPy, Pandas, TensorFlow, Scikit-learn), SQL...
+Web Development: Experienced in developing full-stack applications using Django, and Next.js.
+Machine Learning: Skilled in statistical analysis and machine learning techniques, with practical experience in creating and deploying models.